My Tri-C

 *Faculty members cannot serve on committee if they are applying

-Questions: Contact the Assistant Dean of Learning and Engagement at your campus.
+Questions: Contact the Academic Success Deans at your campus.**

 • Eastern Campus: Shamuire.Spivey@tri-c.edu